Interested in teaching middle/high school math or science?

 To become a middle school math or science teacher:

-- You must complete the Science and Mathematics Education (SMED – SKyTeach Program) major and either a Middle Grades Mathematics (MGM – Department of Mathematics) major or a Middle School Science Education (MSSE – Department of Physics) major.
+- You must complete the Science and Mathematics Education (SMED – SKyTeach Program) major and either a Middle Grades Mathematics (MGM – Department of Mathematics) major or a Middle School Science (MSS – Ogden College Office of the Dean) major.

-- You will earn a Bachelor of Science degree with a double major in SMED and MGM or MSSE.
+- You will earn a Bachelor of Science degree with a double major in SMED and MGM or MSS.

 - Your initial certification will be for grades 5 through 9.

 To become a high school math or science teacher:

 - You must complete the SMED major and a major in a content area that you wish to teach.